AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 is connected to the encoder such that the encoder signals act like an external clock driving the timer's internal counter.
 All the application processor must do to get the encoder count is query the timer's counter.
-The timer is almost certainly memory-mapped so querying the timer amounts to a memory access.
+The timer is almost certainly memory-mapped, so querying the timer amounts to a memory access.

 In some cases, we even offload communication with these external devices